Anon-git-site/Hidden_Influence/README.md

 The source code for REMIX is available at https://github.com/cbellinger27/remix; and EOS at https://github.com/dd1github/EOS.

-Pre-trained models are located in the models folder.
+Pre-trained image models are located in the models folder.
+There are 3 versions of each method because results were averaged over 3 cuts of the data.

 Implementations of SMOTE and ADASYN can be found at: https://github.com/analyticalmindsltd/smote_variants.